-CVS responds quickly after pharmacists frustrated with their workload miss work
+CVS responds quickly after pharmacists frustrated with their workload don’t show up

 “We want you, our valued pharmacy teams, to be in a position to succeed.
 We are working hard to support you and are here to help and create sustainable solutions,” Shah said as he encouraged the pharmacists to continue to share their concerns even anonymously.

-It’s unclear why workload concerns that are common industrywide led to a walkout in Kansas City.
-The pharmacists involved haven’t spoken publicly.
+It’s unclear why workload concerns that are common industrywide led to a work stoppage in Kansas City.
+The pharmacists involved are not in a union and haven’t spoken publicly, so it’s not entirely clear how satisfied they are with the company’s response.

+Jeff Jonas, a portfolio manager for Gabelli Funds, said there’s a nationwide shortage of pharmacy workers, prompting companies to push long work hours with few bathroom and lunch breaks.
+At the same time, the industry is “not really unionized, so I wouldn’t expect a big, coordinated action” to be inspired by the Kansas City demonstration, he said.

-At stores where there is only one pharmacist on duty, the pharmacy has to shut down every time that person leaves the area because a pharmacist must be there to supervise technicians in their work.
+At stores with only one pharmacist on duty, the pharmacy has to shut down every time that person leaves the area because a pharmacist must be present to supervise technicians in their work.

 The American Pharmacists Association said in a statement that it supports the stand the Kansas City pharmacists took.